-Question Answer Marks EITHER 9(a) Helen is described as 'rather apt to entice people, and, in enticing them, to be herself enticed'.
-25 In the light of this comment, discuss Forster's portrayal of Helen.
-Mark according to the levels of response marking criteria.
-OR 9(b) Comment closely on Forster's presentation of Margaret's and Henry Wilcox's different attitudes to places in the following passage.
+Question Answer Marks EITHER 9(a) Discuss the effects of McEwan's use of different time periods in the novel.
+25 Mark according to the levels of response marking criteria.
+OR 9(b) Comment closely on the following passage, considering ways in which McEwan presents Briony's experience.
 25 Mark according to the levels of response marking criteria.